hewes/unite-gtags/README.md

 GNU GLOBAL (5.7 or later) must be installed your system and the executable binary `global` on your PATH.

+By default, `unite-gtags` assumes GNU GLOBAL 6.X.
+If you use GNU GLOBAL 5.X, see `GNU GLOBAL Compatibility` section.

 ## Usage

 This source provides following sub commands for `Unite`